-I love a good chili in the fall!
+I love a good chili!
 This one starts with pork tenderloin slow cooked with tomatillo salsa and combined with a freshly roasted green sauce made with three types of peppers, onion, garlic and cilantro.
 I think you’re really going to love this vibrantly green Slow Cooker Chile Verde!

 I’ve made quite a few chili recipes over the years with beef and chicken but never one with pork.
 My memory told me that chile verde is a pork based chili and in searching for recipe inspiration I ran across this one.
 It was just so pretty and green.
 And let’s face it, while chili is a favorite meal for many, it’s not exactly known for its good looks.